I'm not sure about where you live, but for those of us in Sonoma,

 and consistency will be creamy and savory.

-Got you thinking of how to be creative with cauliflower
+Got you thinking of how to be creative with cauliflower?

 How about savory kale, garlic & cauliflower puree pop tarts?